Teaching and Assessment FAQs for Faculty

 Will all examinations be at a distance?

-Will the end of trimester Examination timetable being prepared for RDS, Blackrock Exam Hall and Newman Centre be developed in the normal way?
+Will the end of trimester examination timetable be prepared be developed in the normal way?

 How do I set up MCQs in Brightspace?

 Brightspace offers a number of online quiz options including MCQs.
 The MCQ can be set-up to be timed, akin to a formal examination.
 Timetabling issues, time to upskill on this approach and technical support will need to be considered for this examination type.
-For further information please refer to UCD T&L .
+For further information please refer to UCD T&L Guidance on Designing Alternative Assessment Methods.
+IT Services also offer a number of workshops on Assessment functionality in Brightspace or you can visit their webpages for further information.
 It is also important that you contact and liaise closely with your College / School based Educational Technologist who will provide guidance and advice.

 What do I use as alternatives to Oral Assessments?

-You could organize an online oral assessment utilising technology such as or Zoom.
+You could organise an online oral assessment utilising technology such as Google Hangouts Meet or Zoom.
 Collaborate Ultra is prioritised for teaching delivery during the teaching semester, however in the examination period this could be used for oral examinations.
-Whichever option you choose, oral assessments should be recorded, for potential access by additional graders or external examiners.
-For further information please refer to UCD T&L .
+Whichever option you choose, oral assessments should be recorded, for potential access by additional graders or extern examiners.
+For further information please refer to UCD T&L Guidance on Designing Alternative Assessment Methods.
 It is also important that you contact and liaise closely with your College / School based Educational Technologist who will provide guidance and advice.